saketcap/DevOps_Technical/docker-self-study-guide.md

 ### Nginx with volume

 Until now we build the html page inside the docker.
-We can also mount data from our local computer inside the docker immediatly.
+We can also mount data from our local computer inside the docker immediately.

 To test this make a new directory, make the file docker-compose.yml in this directory and give it the following content.